6 Tips for Taking Trulicity Safely

 It can take some time to adjust to using an injectable medication.
 Part of staying safe when using needles is investing in a container to hold the needles, also known as a sharps container.

 It’s important to use a container made of sturdy, thick plastic with a tight lid.
 It should be resistant to leaks or spills.
 There are many FDA-approved containers available for purchase from doctors, pharmacies, and elsewhere.
-They are clearly labeled as biohazards.

 If you find yourself without one of those handy, an empty laundry detergent container can serve as a substitute.
 You should only discard needles in a safe container, to keep yourself and others safe.